seth586/guides/FreeNAS/README.md

 Yeah, you can save a lot of $ running last gen used server gear!

 ### Requirements
 So, at this point we can assume that you built your home server.
 Hopefully you were smart enough to follow the [hardware recommendation guide](https://forums.freenas.org/index.php?resources/hardware-recommendations-guide.12/).
-My basic recommendation is this: Make sure you get a server class motherboard that has Internet Protocol Management Interface (IPMI) & supports Error Code Correcting (ECC) ram.
+My basic recommendation is this: Make sure you get a server class motherboard that has Internet Protocol Management Interface (IPMI) & have Error Code Correcting (ECC) ram.
 I highly recommend 6 hard drives in RAIDZ2 configuration, it is the best space and redundancy for the money.
 Any amount of drives in RAIDZ1 loses redundancy the moment you have a hard drive failure, and 4 drives in RAIDZ2 only has half the storage capacity of 6 drives in RAIDZ2.
 If the value proposition is getting pricey, start with smaller hard drives.
 You can’t add drives to a volume once its setup, however you can replace drives with larger drives, and once all 6 drives are the larger size, you get to increase the size of the volume.

 ### Assumptions
 I am assuming you know your way around your router.
 My example router is a Linksys WRT1900ACv1 running OpenWRT.
 Your router configuration user interface may be different than explained here.